srniloy/SymToDoc/README.md

 # SymToDoc

 **SymToDoc** is a React Native mobile application designed to empower users with fast, accessible, and intelligent health insights.
-By simply selecting their symptoms, users receive a list of potential diseases ranked by probability, along with recommended medical specializations to consult—bridging the gap between uncertainty and informed action.
+By simply selecting their symptoms, users receive a list of potential diseases ranked by probability, along with recommended medical specializations to consult, bridging the gap between uncertainty and informed action.

 ---